pabloitaloac/prueba-tecnica/README.md

 3. The paywall should show a third option allowing the user to buy both products together.
 The user should be able to:
     1. Buy both products together with a quantity of 1, monthly or yearly, with a discount of 10% on the total price
     2. Buy both products together with a quantity of 2 to 100, only yearly, with a discount of 20% on the total price

+### Goal

+You can see a working example of the final result here: https://connect.pantone.com/#/paywall

+In this technical interview, you will only need to implement a simplified version of it.
+The user just needs to be able to send the backend what products they want to buy and the quantity of each.
+The backend should return the total price of the purchase.

 The product mapping is as following: